UtrechtUniversity/miffy/ReadMe.md

 ## Built With

 The blurring of text in images and videos is based on a pre-trained version of the [EAST model](https://github.com/argman/EAST).
+Replacing the extracted sensitive info with the pseudonimized substitutes in the data download package is done using the [Anonymize-UU](https://pypi.org/project/anonymize-UU/) package.

 ## Authors

+The Miffy project is executed by Martine de Vos, Laura Boeschoten and Roos Voorvaart in assigment of the University Utrecht.
 See also the list of [contributors](https://github.com/your/project/contributors) who participated in this project.

 ## License